 In this book we have presented the foundations of a reinforcement learning approach to artificial intelligence.
 Roughly speaking, that approach is based on model-free and model-based methods working together, as in the Dyna architecture of Chapter 8, combined with function approximation as developed in Part II.
 The focus has been on online and incremental algorithms, which we see as fundamental even to model-based methods, and on how these can be applied in off-policy training situations.
 The full rationale for the latter has been presented only in this last chapter.
-That is, we have all along presented off-policy learning as an appealing way to deal with the explore/exploit dilemma, but only in this chapter have we talked about learning about many diverse auxiliary tasks simultaneously with GVFs. and about understanding the world hierarchically in terms of temporally-abstract option models, both of which seem to ineluctably involve off-policy learning.
+That is, we have all along presented off-policy learning as an appealing way to deal with the explore/exploit dilemma, but only in this chapter have we discussed learning about many diverse auxiliary tasks simultaneously with GVFs and learning about the world hierarchically in terms of temporally-abstract option models, both of which involve off-policy learning.
 Much remains to be worked out, as we have indicated throughout the book and as evidenced by the directions for additional research discussed in this chapter.
-But suppose we are generous and grant the broad outlines of everything that we have done in the book and everthing that has been outlined in this chapter.
+But suppose we are generous and grant the broad outlines of everything that we have done in the book and everything that has been outlined so far in this chapter.
 What would remain even after that?
 Of course, we can't know for sure what will be required, but we can make some guesses.
-In this section we highlight four further issues which it seems to us will still need to be addressed by future research.
+In this section we highlight six further issues which it seems to us will still need to be addressed by future research.

 First, we still need powerful parametric function approximation methods that work well in fully incremental and online settings.
-Methods based on deep learning and artificial neural networks are a major step in this direction, but rely on batch training with large data sets, extensive off-line self play, or learning asynchronously from multiple simultaneous streams agent-environment interaction.
-These and other techniques are ways of working around a basic limitation of today's deep learning methods, which struggle to learn rapidly in the incremental, online settings that are most natural for reinforcement learning settings and that we have emphasized in this book.
-The problem is sometimes described as one of "correlated data" or "catastrophic interference".
-When something new is learned it tends to replace what has previously been learned rather than adding to it, such that the benefit of the older learning is lost.
+Methods based on deep learning and artificial neural networks are a major step in this direction but, still, only work well with batch training on large data sets, with training from extensive off-line self play, or with learning from the interleaved experience of multiple agents on the same task.
+These and other settings are ways of working around a basic limitation of today's deep learning methods, which struggle to learn rapidly in the incremental, online settings that are most natural for the reinforcement learning algorithms emphasized in this book.
+The problem is sometimes described as one of "catastrophic interference" or "correlated data."
+When something new is learned it tends to replace what has previously been learned rather than adding to it, with the result that the benefit of the older learning is lost.
 Techniques such as "replay buffers" are often used to retain and replay old data so that its benefits are not permanently lost.
-An honest assessment has to be that current deep learning methods just don't learn well online.
-We don't see any reason why they couldn't, but the learning algorithms to do this have not yet been devised, and the bulk of current research is directed toward working around this limitation of current algorithms rather than to removing it.
+An honest assessment has to be that current deep learning methods are not well suited to online learning.
+We see no reason that this limitation is insurmountable, but algorithms that address it, while at the same time retaining the advantages of deep learning, have not yet been devised.
+Most current deep learning research is directed toward working around this limitation rather than removing it.